wendyyuchensun/reflux/README.md

 ## Store

 - Attach to a dispatcher by providing its `consumeAction` as callback of dispatcher.
 - `consumeAction` get called once new action comes in.
-It reduces action to generate store's new state and pass new state to listeners.
+It reduces action to generate store's new state.

 Note that current implementation simplifies [EventEmitter](https://github.com/facebook/emitter) used in original flux architecture.

-The store does not shallow compare state changes in `consumeAction` for now, thus every action invokes listeners.
+## Container

+Wait for dispatch to all subscribed stores and then update it's state;